 Notice the risk level of the multiple products that were sold to S Oliver.

 Selling SAP Without Any Concern for Implementability

 Our analysis of what was sold to S Oliver is very similar to what KPS and SAP sold to Home24.
-That is that it was entirely built around trying to sell the most recent items to S Oliver rather than focusing on more mature applications that worked.
+That is that it was entirely built around trying to sell the most recent items to S Oliver rather than focusing on more sophisticated applications that worked.
 We recently had a client that was about to purchase a smaller set of SAP products, but the set or BOM included S/4HANA.
 We told them that their sales BOM was extremely risky.
-As we explained why it became apparent that the junior CIO did not want to actually hear this.
+As we explained why it became apparent that the junior CIO did not want to hear this.

 This is a video from S Oliver that was published several years ago.
 The plan was to implement EWM first and then connect it to the S/4HANA system that would replace the previous ERP system.

 The problems at Lidl and Home24 have impacted the S Oliver implementation as well.
 KPS does not appear to have sufficient knowledge to implement SAP and is has a multi-project strategy of configuring the implementation so that they are required to be at the client for as long as possible.

 S Oliver’s first failure did not have advice that was independent of SAP.
 This meant they were told some fairy tales around S/4HANA and other SAP products and bought them.

 How Prepared Was S Oliver to Even Engage in This Implementation?

 There is also a question as to whether S Oliver was ready for such a comprehensive implementation as they simply did not have experience managing SAP implementations or anything like this scope before they embarked on this implementation.

 After Lidl, the details of which read like they needed their laugh track, and S Oliver where they (along with SAP) jammed in a huge scope of work and then lacked any understanding of how to pull off such a project, KPS is now on our list of highly problematic SAP implementation companies.